Daskiworks/ghwatch/README.md

 * Android notification is fired when new unread GithHub notification is detected
 * Notifications filter can be set in global Preferences and 'per watched repository' level.
   This allows you to flexibly configure which type of GitHub notifications will be fired as Android notifications.
-Available types are 'everything', 'participating only', 'nothing'. - **new in 1.5**
+Available types are 'everything', 'participating only', 'nothing'.
 * Can be disabled at all
 * Configurable sound
 * Configurable vibration
 * Inbox style Big view when more GitHub notifications available

+###Homescreen and Lockscreen widget
+**New in 1.7**
+* Shows number of unread Github notifications
+* Number is highlighted if there are some new unread notifications from your last view of app.
+So you can use widget as less obtrusive way instead of Android notifications.
+* Resizeable

 ###Unread notifications list view
 * Shows list of unread GitHub notifications
 * Shows notification type (Issue, Pull Request, ...)
 * Shows reason why you received notification (subscribed, author, comment, ...)